 Honouring the Earth

-My tours and workshops facilitate people to have their own experience at the sites, and Marko’s style also allows people to experience the mystery and power of these life-affirming exercises, always in their own way, in freedom.
-I find a profound simplicity in these exercises that enable people to feel the Earth as a divine, multi-levelled presence within them.
+My tours and workshops facilitate people to have their own experience at the sites.
+Marko’s style of delivery is similar.
+He allows people to experience the mystery and power of these life-affirming exercises, always in their own way, in freedom.
+I find a profound simplicity in Gaia Touch exercises that enable people to feel the Earth as a divine, multi-levelled presence within them.
 I feel I met a kindred spirit in Marko, whose dedicatory research and work with Gaia began many decades ago.
-To my surprise and delight he invited me to work with him in 2015 in Ireland and Scotland as his assistant and guide respectively.
-I decided it was time to launch Earthwise, which is a composite site for the various things I do to help people become aware of the Earth as a living cosmic being.
+To my delight he invited me to work with him in 2015 in Ireland and Scotland as his assistant and guide respectively.
+I decided it was time to launch Earthwise, which is a composite site for the various things I do.
+I hope it will help people become aware of the Earth as a living cosmic being.

-Love of Trees
+Jackie Queally’s Love of Trees